Last Updated on September 9, 2024 by John Coleman

 How to Fix:

-• Remove the old fill valve and replace it with a new one, making sure to properly align and tighten all connections.
+Remove the old fill valve and replace it with a new one like this universal toilet fill valve, making sure to properly align and tighten all connections.

 The water inside your toilet’s tank needs to reach a certain level for the flush to initiate and sustain.
 If the tank isn’t filling to this level, your flush will be compromised.